Meet these requirements below

 Suppliers may need to establish and implement an effective Quality Management System (QMS) with defined processes and operating procedures that measure continuous improvements (TL9000/ISO 9001).

 Provide third-party certification

-If registering as a minority, woman, disability-owned business enterprises, service-disabled veteran-owned or lesbian, gay, bisexual or transgender business you must provide certification documentation through a third-party certification organization recognized by Verizon.
+If registering as a minority, woman, disability-owned business enterprise, veteran, service-disabled veteran, or lesbian, gay, bisexual or transgender owned business, you must provide certification documentation through a third-party certification organization recognized by Verizon.